ayodyln/4790-Project/README.md

 - ## **Forms and Form Actions** -

-  Forms are integral to how users can send data to server, often developers use Javascript to _wire_ up a form's UI.
+  Forms are integral to how users can send data to the server, often developers use Javascript to _wire_ up a form's UI.
 Then utilizing the Fetch API to send data.
-With SvelteKit, you are actually using Forms how they were meant to be used, but can be enhanced with Javascript by using the `use:enhance` directive on forms.
+With SvelteKit, you are using Forms how they were meant to be used but can be enhanced with Javascript by using the `use:enhance` directive on forms.

   The [Auth Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/Auth/%2Bpage.svelte) is the first instance of the user interacting with forms.
 To sign in, a user must interact with [Sign In Form](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/AuthComponent/SignIn/SignIn.svelte).
 I'm _loosely_ connecting to AWS Cognito services, and signing a user in this way.
-The goal is to access stored data of a user and place them into SvelteKit stores.
-The [Sign Up Form](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/AuthComponent/SignUp/SignUp.svelte) is more complex, since I'm using inputs for _name, email, password, profile picture, and a textarea for user's bio_.
+The goal is to access the stored data of a user and place them into SvelteKit stores.
+The [Sign Up Form](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/AuthComponent/SignUp/SignUp.svelte) is more complex since I'm using inputs for _name, email, password, profile picture, and a textarea for user's bio_.

 <br>